commitsto/commits.to/README.md

 (Half-baked idea for later:
 It would be nice to reuse slugs!
 Like to say bob.commits.to/call_mom/this_week and repeat that later and treat it as a new promise.
-Maybe there's a simple way to allow that if we always redirect promises to a canonical URL with an unambiguous date/time format.
+Maybe there's a simple way to allow that if we always redirect each promise to a canonical URL with an unambiguous date/time format.
 Say you type a URL like `bob.commits.to/foo/by/tomorrow`.
 We look up all promises with slug `foo`
 TBD -- still formulating this!